yoheimuta/vim-protolint/README.md

 # vim-protolint

-This provides Vim integration for protolint via the ALE engine.
+This provides Vim integration for protolint linting and fixing via the ALE engine.

 ## Installation